-Pesaran and Timmermann (2007) show analytically that the forecasts generated by the model with smaller estimation windows tend to be less biased but could be associated with inflated forecasting error variance.
-The EWC method does not estimate the size of the bias (compared to the IC method) but take a trade-off between the reduced forecast bias and the inflated forecasting error variance.
-For the retailer product sales, whether the IC method and the EWC method could generate more accurate forecasts becomes empirical questions.
+Pesaran and Timmermann (2007) show analytic evidence that, for the example in equation (1), the forecasts generated by the models with smaller estimation windows tend to be less biased (e.g., the models will utilize fewer observations before the structural change).
+However, these forecasts inevitably bear a cost of inflated forecast error variance.
+This is because they are generated when the model is estimated with less data especially if the data before the structural change are more informative.
+The EWC method thus tries to generate more accurate forecasts by accepting a trade-off between the reduced forecast bias and the inflated forecast error variance.
+Compared to the IC method, the EWC method does not estimate the size of the bias.

-(e.g., Clark & McCracken, 2007; Clements & Hendry, 1996)(Clark & McCracken, 2007; Clements & Hendry, 1996; Pesaran & Pick, 2011; Pesaran et al., 2009)(e.g., Pesaran & Pick, 2011; Pesaran et al., 2009; Rapach & Strauss, 2008)
+The IC method has proved to have good performance in forecasting wage, unemployment, and CPI inflation etc. (e.g., Clark & McCracken, 2007; Clements & Hendry, 1996).
+(Clark & McCracken, 2007; Clements & Hendry, 1996; Pesaran & Pick, 2011; Pesaran et al., 2009)The EWC method has proved to have good performance in forecasting financial variables including exchange rate, inflation, and equity index futures etc. (e.g., Pesaran & Pick, 2011; Pesaran et al., 2009; Rapach & Strauss, 2008).
+For the retailer product sales, whether accounting for structural change and which of the two methods, the IC method and the EWC method, could generates the more accurate forecasts becomes two empirical questions.

 The data

-In this study, we evaluate the forecasting performance of various models using the retail dataset made available by the Information Resources, Inc. (IRI) company.
-A description of the dataset can be found in Bronnenberg et al. (2008).
-The dataset contains weekly data at SKU level with variables including product unit sales, price, features, and displays etc. We initially conduct our evaluation based on 1831 SKU’s for 28 product categories from 28 different stores.
-Table 1 shows the basic statistics of the selected SKU’s during a period of 202 weeks for each product category.
-Figure 1 shows the data series for a typical SKU in the Beer category. e.g., the product sales spikes are usually associated with the price reductions and Feature/Display promotions of the focal product, as well as calendar events (e.g., Halloween, Thanksgiving, and Christmas etc.).
+We evaluate the forecasting performance of various models using the retail dataset made available by the Information Resources, Inc. (IRI) company.
+A more comprehensive description of the dataset can be found in Bronnenberg et al. (2008).
+The dataset contains weekly data at SKU level with variables including product unit sales, price, features, and displays, etc. We initially conduct our evaluation based on 1831 SKU’s for 28 product categories from 28 different stores.
+We select the SKUs with positive movements for at least 90% of the time.
+We select the SKU’s for the same category from the same store.
+Table 1 shows the basic statistics for the selected SKU’s during a period of 202 weeks for each product category, which suggests a wide variety in the marketing activities across the different categories.
+Figure 1 shows the data series for a typical SKU in the Beer category. e.g., the product sales spikes are usually associated with the price reductions and feature/display promotions of the focal product, as well as calendar events (e.g., Halloween, Thanksgiving, and Christmas, etc.).

 Table 1.
-Statistical description of each product category
+Statistical descriptions for each product category